Ping-2o/ios-boundary-research/README.md

 iOS privileged-boundary research across system services, kernel-facing interfaces, and the iBoot boot chain — with reproducible harnesses, on-device validation, security findings, and negative results.

+> [!NOTE]
+> ### Open Research
+> Several findings in this campaign remain unresolved.
+Contributions that establish a real attacker-controlled delivery path, eliminate a false positive, or demonstrate concrete security impact are welcome.

 > **Research note**
 >
 > This repository is research-assisted by AI agents (GLM 5.3 FLASH, QWEN 3.8 FLASH NEXT, GLM 5.3, and DEEPSEEK V4.1 FLASH), with findings checked against static analysis and on-device evidence.